Social media moderation in a nutshell:

 The second major threat is trolls and spammers who leave disregarding comments about your company’s product or service with the only purpose to spoil the brand image, among other users or customers.
 There are various reasons for people to troll or spam, some do to just earn publicity which leaves a damaged legacy for the companies and other reasons could be due to rivalry – competitors engage people to troll and spam a company’s social media platform to spoil the brand image.

 1. Bulk Messaging: We as a company receive requests from newly formed forums, stating that their pages and posts are fresh during the day and over the night it has been flooded with comments and asking for a permanent solution.
 This is a major problem faced by many new startups which don’t have a proper moderating system, either by human interference or tool-based technologies.

 2. Malicious Links: This is another nuisance for companies as spammers spread an interesting image or comment with a link and when clicked, it triggers an activity such as downloads, malware, or stealing information.

 3. Fake Reviews: Since social media platforms and forums can be accessed by anyone who has a user id, it becomes easy for people to write fake reviews to degrade a company’s product or service.
 Due to the highly competitive nature of today’s market scene, few companies employ these unethical ways to spoil the brand image, hence moderation becomes crucial here.

-4. Like Jackers and Click Baiters: There are few spammers who post hot news or sensational headlines to attract attention which will then navigate to their social media pages and takes an automatic like or subscription, this is another trick employed by competitors to steal your customers.
-Most users are not aware of these kinds of tricks and become a victim to such spams.
+4. Like Jackers and Click Baiters: Few spammers post hot news or sensational headlines to attract attention which will then navigate to their social media pages and take an automatic like or subscription, this is another trick employed by competitors to steal your customers.
+Most users are not aware of these kinds of tricks and become a victim of such spam.

 How can we prevent these spammers and build an optimized moderation service?